ARTICLE

 Active Volcanoes In The Ring Of Fire

 The Ring of Fire's eastern half also has a number of active volcanic areas.
 Mount St. Helens is an active volcano in Washington state.
-It lies on a particularly weak section of crust, which makes it more prone to eruptions.
+It lies on a particularly weak section of crust, which makes it more to eruptions.
 Its historic 1980 eruption lasted nine hours and covered nearby areas in tons of volcanic ash.

 Popocatépetl is one of the most dangerous volcanoes in the Ring of Fire.
 The mountain is one of Mexico's most active volcanoes, with 15 recorded eruptions since 1519.
-Located close to Mexico City and Puebla, 20 million people live close enough to Popocatépetl to be threatened by a destructive eruption.
+Located close to Mexico City and Puebla, 20 million people live close enough to Popocatépetl to be by a eruption.

 Media Credits